msaarna/cleanym2bits/README.md

 # CLEANYM2BITS ADPCM Encoder/Decoder

 CLEANYM2BITS is a project that implements a 2-bit YM ADPCM variant encoder and decoder.
-The encoder features a highly advanced, exhaustive recursive look-ahead optimization that significantly improves audio quality compared to standard ADPCM algorithms, especially for devices with extremely low bandwidth or storage capabilities.
+The encoder features an exhaustive recursive look-ahead optimization that significantly improves audio quality compared to standard ADPCM algorithms, especially for devices with extremely low bandwidth or storage capabilities.

 This project is a 2-bit variant of the original 4-bit CLEANYM encoder.